What Is Multiple Sclerosis (MS)?

 What Causes MS?

 The roots of MS remain mysterious, but doctors see some surprising trends.
 It's most common in regions far from the equator, including Scandinavia and other parts of Northern Europe.
 These areas get less sunlight, so some researchers believe that vitamin D (the "sunshine vitamin") may be involved.
 Research suggests a possible link between vitamin D deficiency and autoimmune disorders, but studies are ongoing.
-Genetics appear to play a role as well.
+Genetics appear to play a role, as well.

 Who Gets MS?

 MS is at least twice as common in women as it is in men.
-While it can strike people of any race, whites appear to be most at risk.
+While it can strike people of any race, Caucasians appear to be most at risk.
 The chances of developing the condition are highest between ages 20 and 50.

 Tests are often used, along with a medical history and neurological exam, to diagnose MS and rule out other causes of symptoms.
 More than 90% of people with MS have scar tissue that shows up on an MRI scan.
 A spinal tap can check for abnormalities in the fluid that bathes the brain and spinal cord.
 Tests to look at electrical activity of nerves can also help with diagnosis.
 Lab tests can help rule out other autoimmune conditions or infections such as HIV or Lyme disease.